A Manual for Domestic Violence Attorneys & Advocates Helping Survivors Obtain Protection Orders

 To secure a domestic relationship personal protection order in Michigan,2 the petitioner must show the court that an abuser (respondent) who has a domestic relationship with the petitioner is likely to assault, threaten, harass, or stalk the petitioner.3 For purposes of the statute, the respondent is considered to have a domestic relationship with the petitioner if that person is a “spouse, former spouse, individual with child in common, individual in dating relationship, or person residing or having resided in same household.”4 A domestic relationship PPO is valid for at least 182 days (approximately six months) but can be issued for a longer duration based on the discretion of the judge.5 The order can be extended without a hearing.6 A respondent who does not abide by the PPO can be arrested and subject to civil or criminal contempt.7

 The Michigan Courts website provides links to all forms necessary to request a domestic relationship PPO.
-Forms and instructions are also available from the clerk’s office at the local courthouse, where the forms must be submitted.
-The four key documents to focus on are as follows:
+Forms are also available from the clerk’s office at the local courthouse, where the forms must be submitted.
+The key documents to focus on are as follows:

 - Petition for domestic relationship PPO (CC 375) — This is the primary form the petitioner will use to request a PPO.